mrodobbe/GauL-HDAD/README.md

 This repository contains the GauL HDAD algorithm for representing molecules as a numeric vector and neural networks for molecular property prediction.

+The full paper can be found [here](doi.org/10.1021/acs.jpca.1c01956).
+If you have any questions, comments, ideas, improvements, don't hesitate to contact me!
+Please find contact details [here](lct.ugent.be/people/maarten-dobbelaere).

 ## Requirements
 For small datasets (<1000 molecules), it is possible to train on a standard laptop in less than 30 minutes.
 It is recommended to use high-performance computing for larger datasets.
 Please keep in mind that training large datasets (>40000 molecules) will take more than 2 days.